 Based upon these data, an assumption has been made that average condition and less would constitute less than desirable conditions due to age and conditions.
 It is common for older structures to get more maintenance and upkeep in order to maintain a good or higher condition.
 Even an average structure will show some signs of deteriorating which in turn can become a dilapidated structure in the future if it is not addressed over time.
-Overall, 100.0% of the structures in this study area are average condition or worse.
+Overall, 100.0% of the structures in this study area are below normal condition or worse based upon the Hall County Assessor's data.